SkyairOnline/zk_mixer/contracts/README.md

 - we need to check that the commitment is present in the Merkle tree
     - proposed root
     - Merkle tree
+- Check the nullifier matches the (public) nullifier hash